tongqq/Multicenter_Diffusion_Preprocessing/README.md

 The prep_diffusion.sh is capable to preprocess other diffusion data, in case the images meet the following requirements:

-* The b0 images contain opposite phase encoding directions along AP and PA, at least one image along each direction was acquired.
+* The b0 images should include opposite phase encoding directions along AP and PA, at least one image along each direction is required.
 * The ACQ readout time of the sequence is known.

 <br>